MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_17_ManageAzureADSmartLockoutValues.md

 1. Save your changes.

-    >[!NOTE]
-    > When the smart lockout threshold is triggered, you will get the following message while the account is locked:
+    **NOTE** - When the smart lockout threshold is triggered, you will get the following message while the account is locked:
-    > Your account is temporarily locked to prevent unauthorized use.
+    - Your account is temporarily locked to prevent unauthorized use.
 Try again later, and if you still have trouble, contact your admin.